Merchant Account Fees Explained

 Address Verification System Fee: This can occur if you have to verify a user’s address for security reasons.
 It usually costs $0.01 per transaction.

-Retrieval Request Fee: If a customer doesn’t recognize a transaction and they flag it, you’ll be charged because the issuing bank will have to collect receipts/evidence to corroborate the transaction.
+Retrieval Request Fee: If a customer doesn’t recognize a transaction and they flag it, you’ll be charged.
+That covers the cost of the issuing bank collecting receipts and another evidence to corroborate the transaction.
 This fee is usually small.

-Chargeback Fee: When a customer wants to return something, you’ll be charged this fee, in addition to the fee that accompanies processing a transaction.
+Chargeback Fee: When a customer wants to return something, you’ll be charged this fee.
+Remember, the chargeback fee is in addition to the fee that accompanies processing a transaction.

 Batch Fee: You can be charged a flat fee for settling a lot of transactions at once.